by Ken MacDougall

 Laugh.
 Listen.
 Local.

 We here at the Stirling Festival Theatre know how to make people laugh.
-The annual panto has been doing that for 23 years.
+The annual musical theatre Panto has been doing that for 23 years.
 It is truly a show for the young and old.
-By my estimation, we have done more than three dozen dinner theatres in the Upper Burrell Hall, since 2003.
+By my estimation, we have done more than three dozen dinner theatres in the upper Eugene Burrell Hall, since 2003.
 They are always a good time.
 Stand Up, Stirling has brought standup comedy to the Stirling Festival Theatre.
-We are only in our second year and we have developed quite a following.
+We are now in our third year and have developed quite a following.
 We look forward to hearing laughter for many years to come.

 2018 saw a return to concerts and music at the Stirling Festival Theatre.
 The Legends Show was near capacity and the audience told us they were happy to hear music in the theatre again.
 All of our concerts are selling well.
-The season kicked off with the Celtic Kitchen Party (stay tuned for our exciting 2019 announcements!) and we haven’t looked back.
+The 2019 season once again kicked off with the Celtic Kitchen Party and we haven’t looked back.
 We know you love music and tribute acts.
-There will be a lot more in 2019.
+There’s lots more to come throughout 2019.

 Local talent, local entertainment and local stories are important to us at the Stirling Festival Theatre.
 Stirling and the surrounding area is a hotbed of local musicians and artists.
 This was clearly on display during the Front Porch Shenanigans.
-SFT hosted a Shenanigans Showcase at the end and I was blown away by the talent.
-The show was headlined by, local favourites, The Tebworth Brothers.
-They are a highly entertaining family band and I look forward to having them back in the theatre in the future.
-Having local legends, The Wilkinsons was a highlight to the season as well.
+Last year, SFT hosted a Shenanigans’ Showcase offered on the Sunday, free of charge to all.
+I was blown away by the talent so much that we are doing it again this year.
 Whenever possible, I will have the theatre be a platform for local artists, local musicians and telling local stories.

 When you come to the Stirling Festival Theatre, what do you want?